UTF8 - Simple Library for Internationalization

 cpm -u https://github.com/neacsum/utf8.git utf8

-The Visual C++ projects are set to compile under C++14 rules and they also compiles fine under C++17 rules.
+The Visual C++ projects are set to compile under C++17 rules.
 If you are using C++20 rules, you have to add the Zc:char8_t- option.

 You can build the library using CMake.
 From the utf8 directory: